- From : Bob Higginbotham

 Opal Grimblehawk Amazing article.
 I think Snape is a misunderstood character if you look closely at him throughout the films you can tell what all he's doing is trying to protect Harry.
 Amazing article once again!!

-Become part of the most amazing online Harry Potter universe and meet a lot of friendly and kind people that share the same interests as you!
+Become part of the most amazing online Wizarding School universe and meet a lot of friendly and kind people that share the same interests as you!
 We welcome you with open arms!Enrol Here